 The fact is that these medications are only intended for occasional use.
 They say it right on the bottle.
 However, when a person has a chronic headache issue, there can be a nasty side effect to these medications – rebound headaches.

-That’s right – the very pills someone is taking to stop one headache is causing the next one.
+That’s right – the very pills someone is taking to stop one head pain is causing the next one.
 In fact, some experts believe that medication overuse is one of the most common factors in the onset of chronic daily headache conditions.
-The only way to know just how many of your headaches are being caused by the pills is to quit them for a week or two and see how much the frequency of the headaches drops.
+The only way to know just how many of your headaches are being caused by the pills is to quit them for a week or two and see how much the frequency of the head pain drops.

 It’s no wonder then that people are looking for a natural way to deal with headaches.
 Here are some of the home remedies that people are trying:

 One major cause of headaches is food sensitivities.
 As a result, people are cutting everything from gluten to dairy products out of their diet in an attempt to break free from headaches and just feel better in general.
 If you have a food sensitivity, definitely stay away from that particular food.
 If not, changing your diet is unlikely to affect your headaches.

 Vitamin B6, magnesium, and the list goes on.
 People are taking all sorts of supplements to solve their headaches.
 If the headaches are due to a deficiency, this is a great way to take care of such an issue.